 We use different methods to collect data from and about you including through:

 a.
 Direct interactions.
-You may give us your Identity and Contact Data by filling in forms or by corresponding with us by post, phone, e-mail, and the website or otherwise.
+You may give us your Identity and Contact Data by filling in forms, by giving us a business card or leaflet, or by corresponding with us by post, phone, e-mail, and the website or otherwise.
 This includes personal data you provide when you

 - apply for our membership or services

 - request marketing to be sent to you